 It will lead you to expecting an instant returns on investment (based on the effort you’re putting in) even when it’s not yet time.

-And when these expectations are not realized immediately, you’ll get discouraged.
-And probably even quit the business.
+And when these expectations are not realized immediately, it can lead to discouragement.
+And you may even feel like quitting at this stage.

-This is one of the main reasons so many digital businesses fold up, after the first few months.
-If you want to survive past your first year, don’t put all your eggs in one basket.
-Keep your daily job while building your digital business by the side.
+This is one of the main reasons so many digital businesses failed, after the first few months.
+If you want to survive past your first few years as a business, don’t quit on your job immediately.
+You need the income to keep your business floating.

 Don’t niche-down Immediately